-Acadia National Park is one of the most beautiful and enchanting natural places on the North American continent.
-Mountains, islands and ocean combine in a unique sensory splendor that has become the crown jewel of Maine and all of America.
-Each year, millions of people visit for a memorable vacation and many more hope to.
-Towns, such as Bar Harbor, are intertwined with Acadia National Park land creating a unique blend of pristine landscapes with a Downeast flavor and character.
-Once visited, you want to return.
-Once felt, the experience stays with you forever.
+Acadia National Park is one of the most beautiful and enchanting natural landscapes on the North American continent.
+Mountains, forests, islands and ocean combine in a sensory splendor that is the crown jewel of Maine and all of America.
+Each year, millions of people visit for a memorable vacation and even more are hoping to come again soon.
+Towns and villages are intertwined with park land throughout Mount Desert Island and the Schoodic Peninsula area in a rare blend of pristine landscapes with a Downeast flavor and character.
+Once visited, we will always want to return.
+Once felt, the experience stays with us forever.

-One of the most unique historical aspects of how Acadia National Park came to be is that it is due to the vision and donations of private citizens.
-George B. Dorr and Charles W. Eliot anticipated the dangers that over-development would bring to this Maine Coastal area and acted quickly to prevent it.
-John D. Rockefeller, Jr., played a critical role by building the carriage roads (1915 - 1933) and donating over 11,000 acres of land towards what became Acadia National Park.
-There have been countless others since who have donated their time and resources to help realize this dream so that we may all experience its raw beauty and power.
+One of the most unique historical aspects of how the park formed is that it is due to the vision and donations of private citizens like George B. Dorr and Charles W. Eliot.
+They anticipated the dangers that over-development would bring to this coastal wonderland and acted quickly to prevent it.
+John D. Rockefeller, Jr., played a critical role by building the now famous carriage roads (1915 - 1933) and by donating over 11,000 acres of land.
+There have been countless others who have since donated their time and resources to help realize this dream so that we may all experience its raw beauty and power.

-The national park was established as Sieur de Monts National Monument in July 1916 but then was changed to Lafayette National Park in February 1919.
-In January 1929, it was officially named Acadia National Park.
+Acadia was first established as Sieur de Monts National Monument in July 1916 by President Woodrow Wilson but then was changed to Lafayette National Park in February 1919 when it became the first national park east of the Mississippi.
+It was not until January 1929 that it officially was named Acadia National Park.
+The word “Acadia” likely stems from “Arcadia,” a part of Greece that this area reminded the explorer, Giovanni Verrazano of as he sailed by in 1524.
 Today, it encompasses approximately 47,748 acres in three main areas.
-Most of the park is on Mount Desert Island.
-To the Northeast is Schoodic Peninsula and to the Southwest (accessible only by boat) is Isle Au Haut.
-Baker Island (Southeast coast) and Bar Island (near Bar Harbor) also have national park land.
+The largest is located on Mount Desert Island.
+Next, is an approximate 2,366 acre tract of land to the Northeast on the mainland at Schoodic Peninsula.
+Thirdly, to the Southwest (accessible only by boat) is Isle Au Haut.
+Baker Island (Southeast coast) and Bar Island (north side of Bar Harbor) also have National Park land.

-Rocky coastlines, granite mountains, lakes and ponds, moss and evergreen, crashing waves and abundant wildlife mix with local character and seafood in this magical place.
-Borders of the park are accented by picturesque harbor villages such as Bar Harbor, Northeast Harbor, Southwest Harbor and more.
+Rocky coastlines, granite mountains, lakes and ponds, moss and evergreen, crashing waves and abundant wildlife mix with local character and seafood.
+Borders of the park are accented by picturesque harbor villages such as Somesville, Bar Harbor, Northeast Harbor, Southwest Harbor and more.

-There is a National Park information center on Thompson Island just before crossing onto Mount Desert Island.
+There is an information center on Thompson Island, a small island located between the mainland and Mount Desert Island.
 The main island has two centers.
 The main Visitor Center is near Route 3 in Hulls Cove and the Park Headquarters & Winter Visitor Center is on Route 233 near Eagle Lake.

 All Rights Are Retained by the Copyright and Trademark Owner